ledhead/connected_systems_lab/README.md

 # Connected Systems and Devices lab
 This repository contains assignment(s) that I co-designed for the 'Connected Systems and Devices' lab at Malmö University , along with my initial solutions.
-This lab deals with programming Axis cameras and is given to master students in computer science, where I act as a tutor.
+In this lab, students learn how to program Axis cameras and build various applications based on that.